top of page

 -

 IMPORTANT: Please note, the buy to let stamp duty amount generated through our calculator is indicative – the actual stamp duty amount can vary.
 This calculator applies to residential transactions in England and Northern Ireland only.
 If all, or part, of your transaction is commercial, agricultural or non-residential, and/or outside of England or Northern Ireland then the rates may differ.
+SDLT rules and reliefs can be complex, and the treatment of certain transactions may differ depending on property use, ownership structure and individual circumstances.

 Understanding Your Buy to Let SDLT Results

-Your SDLT calculator results break down how stamp duty is calculated across each SDLT tax band, rather than showing a single headline number.
-You will see the taxable portion of your purchase price in each band, the rate applied, and the tax due for that band.
-The total stamp duty figure shows the full SDLT payable, while the effective rate helps you understand the true tax cost as a percentage of the purchase price.
+Your SDLT calculator results show how stamp duty is calculated across each tax band, rather than presenting a single headline figure.
+For each band, you will see the portion of the purchase price that falls within that threshold, the rate applied and the tax due for that band.

 Frequently Asked Questions About Buy to Let SDLT

-Yes.
+• Yes.
 Buy-to-let properties are usually classed as additional residential properties, which means a higher rate of Stamp Duty Land Tax applies.
 This includes a surcharge on top of the standard SDLT bands, increasing the overall tax payable compared with a main residence purchase.

-Stamp duty is payable at completion of the purchase.
+• Stamp duty is payable at completion of the purchase.
 In most cases, the SDLT return must be submitted and the tax paid within 14 days of completion.
 Your solicitor or conveyancer typically handles this as part of the transaction.

-Yes.
+• Yes.
 Stamp duty is an upfront cost that reduces your available capital and can impact both cash flow and overall return on investment.
 Many investors factor SDLT into their yield calculations and use it when comparing potential deals or deciding between purchase prices.